 The INTERPOL Global Complex for Innovation

-The INTERPOL Global Complex for Innovation (IGCI) will be housed in a state-of-the-art building, reflecting the innovative and dynamic activities that will be carried out there.
+The INTERPOL Global Complex for Innovation (IGCI) is housed in a state-of-the-art building, reflecting the innovative and dynamic activities that are carried out there.

-Currently being constructed, the building will meet high environmental standards through a combination of the choice and recycling of materials used, energy efficiency, use of water and greenery.
+The building meets high environmental standards through a combination of the choice and recycling of materials used, energy efficiency, use of water and greenery.

-The Complex will be seven storeys high, and comprise offices, training rooms and meeting rooms.
-The entrance to the building will be light and airy and will lead to a semi-public zone comprising a conference room, an event/showcase/exhibition area and a cafeteria.
-The façade will be a silver-blue metallic colour, and will be part opaque and part glass, to ensure as much daylight enters the building as possible, while limiting its impact on computer screens.
+The Complex is six storeys high, comprising offices, training rooms and meeting rooms.
+A light and airy entrance leads to a semi-public zone with a conference room, an event/showcase/exhibition area and a cafeteria.
+The façade isa silver-blue metallic colour, part opaque and part glass, to ensure as much daylight enters the building as possible, while limiting its impact on computer screens.

-Since Singapore has a tropical climate all year round, air conditioning is expected to be the major consumer of energy.
-The building will use sustainable and renewable energy sources, such as solar panels, a “trickle” ventilation system that provides an even air flow, and efficient window glazing combined with shades that will come down at the peak of the day.
-Vegetation will be used on and around the building to provide a natural and pleasant environment.
+Since Singapore has a tropical climate all year round, air conditioning is the major consumer of energy.
+The building uses sustainable and renewable energy sources, such as solar panels, a “trickle” ventilation system that provides an even air flow, and efficient window glazing combined with shades that come down at the peak of the day.
+Vegetation on and around the building provides a natural and pleasant environment.

 June 2010: Singapore, a well-connected international hub, is chosen by the Executive Committee as the location for the INTERPOL Global Complex for Innovation (IGCI).

 June 2010: The INTERPOL Executive Committee endorses the proposal to establish the IGCI in Singapore for submission to the General Assembly.